SahilSen02/BillPredictor/README.md

 This command evaluates a trained model using the 'test.csv' file and downloads the predictions in a file called 'Test with Predictions.csv'

+### Results
+* Partisan Lean prediction — Test set Accuracy: ~82%, indicating strong performance.
+Given that this was a supervised learning task, the accuracy was evaluated by comparing the predicted labels to the actual partisan lean labels.
+This high level of accuracy suggests that the model effectively generalized from the training set without overfitting.
+* Hyperparameter optimisation — the optuna module used a bayesian sweep and model plot indicated that the actual hyperparameters did not significantly impact the model results.
+However, the the configuration suggested by Optuna was as follows: Hidden Layer 1 Size = 13; Hidden Layer Size 2 = 16; Learning Rate = 0.00181 (note that with the Adam optimizer, the learning rate is modified for each parameter, taking into account first and second order moments.
+* Model Predictor — Test set Accuracy: ~99.79%, indicating strong performance.
+This implies that a bill’s passage can be predicted with relative accuracy.
+We operationalized several non-quantitative ideas such as partisanship, member leadership, and other factors through metrics associated with previous bills, and, using deep learning and other probabalistic approximation methods, managed to capture non-linear relationships to predict whether a bill in the US congress can pass.